AlexMiranda16/Physical_Robot_Introduction_ROS2/README.md

-# 3. Demo 1 - Keyboard robot motors control
+# 2. Demo 1 - Keyboard robot motor control

 This first demo has the purpose to test the motors operation.